octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/2_CreateUpdateContent/index.md

 ## Test Your Rendered Content

-Before you're ready to request approval on your changes, you'll want to see how they will look in Cube U. *Always* test your changes before submitting your content for approval.
+Before you're ready to request approval on your changes, you'll want to see how they will look in  Squirrel U. *Always* test your changes before submitting your content for approval.

 It's very easy to see this!
-Just add "/pages" between ".com" and your username in the URL (i.e. https://github.gaig.com/pages/mmosser/CubeU/).
+Just add "/pages" between ".com" and your username in the URL (i.e. https://github.gaig.com/pages/mmosser/ SquirrelU/).

 Viola!
-Your personal repository is displayed as the Cube U website!
+Your personal repository is displayed as the  Squirrel U website!
 Check out your content and see what it looks like!

 ![](images/TestYourContent.png){: .image}